-Welcome back to our 4th week of storybook summer and we’re going under the sea with some our favourite bloggers sharing great under the sea-themed books and creating fantastic activities to bring them alive.
+Welcome back to our 4th week of storybook summer and we’re going to go under the sea with some our favourite bloggers sharing great under the sea-themed books and creating fantastic activities to bring them alive.
 Today we welcome Kim from Life Over C’s to join us sharing the book Ocean Animals Flippy Floppy book from Usborne so over to Kim…

 One of my favorite themes to explore with my kids is the ocean.
 It seems that no matter what age you are, the ocean always holds something too extraordinary to explore and discover.
 The Ocean Animals Flippy Floppy book from Usborne captures that sense of wonder in such a fun way!
 The ocean animals hidden in each page caught the attention of not just my preschooler, but all of my girls (even my 12-year-old!)
 We had a read & paint time that was so much fun while we explored all the pictures in the book.